IvoNet/docker-hexo/README.md

 # /blog

 this folder contains the blog.
-If empty it will be filled with a default `landscape` theme if it already contains tuff then it will just start the server
+If empty it will be filled with a default `landscape` theme if it already contains stuff then it will just start the server